3 Entropy

 Recall the Moivre-Sterling formula which for large \(n\) allow to approximate the factorial by \[ \log n! \approx n \log n -n \] With this \[ \begin{split} \log W &= \log n! - \sum_{k=1}^K \log n_k!\\ & \approx n \log n -n - \sum_{k=1}^K (n_k \log n_k -n_k) \\ & = \sum_{k=1}^K n_k \log n - \sum_{k=1}^K n_k \log n_k\\ & = - n \sum_{k=1}^K \frac{n_k}{n} \log\left( \frac{n_k}{n} \right)\\ & = -n \sum_{k=1}^K \log (\hat{q}_k) \, \hat{q}_k \\ & = n H(\hat{Q}) \end{split} \]

-The above combinatorial derivation of entropy is one of the cornerstones of statistical mechanics and is credited to Boltzmann (1877) and Gibbs (1878).
+The above combinatorial derivation of entropy is one of the cornerstones of statistical mechanics, see Akaike (1985) for a review of historical developments.
 The number of elements \(n_1, \ldots, n_K\) in each of the \(K\) classes corresponds to the macrostate and any of the \(W\) different allocations of the \(n\) elements to the \(K\) classes to an underlying microstate.
 The multinomial coefficient, and hence entropy, is largest when there are only small differences (or none) among the \(n_i\), i.e. when the individual elements are equally spread across the \(K\) bins.

-The modern probabilistic definition of entropy was discovered in the 1870s by Ludwig Boltzmann (1844–1906) and Josiah W. Gibbs (1839–1903).
+The modern probabilistic definition of entropy was discovered in the 1870s by Josiah W. Gibbs (1839–1903) and Ludwig Boltzmann (1844–1906).
 In statistical mechanics entropy is proportional to the logarithm of the number of microstates (i.e. particular configurations of the system) compatible with the observed macrostate.
 Typically, in systems where the energy is spread out there are very large numbers of compatible configurations hence this corresponds to large entropy, and conversely, if the energy is concentrated there are only few such configurations, and thus it corresponds to low entropy.

 In the 1940–1950’s the notion of entropy turned out to be central also in information theory, a field pioneered by mathematicians such as Ralph Hartley (1888–1970), Solomon Kullback (1907–1994), Alan Turing (1912–1954), Richard Leibler (1914–2003), Irving J. Good (1916–2009), Claude Shannon (1916–2001), and Edwin T. Jaynes (1922–1998), and later further explored by Shun’ichi Amari (1936–), Imre Ciszár (1938–), Bradley Efron (1938–), Philip Dawid (1946–) and many others.